averbraeck/opentrafficsim/docs/01-technical/publish-ots.md

 1. Richt-click on the main 'ots' project > Run As > Maven test.
 2. Right-click on the main 'ots' project > Run As > Maven build..., then type 'javadoc:javadoc' under 'Goals:', and click 'Run'.

 The progress of these processes will be provided in the Console.
-Any errors that are reported here shouls be solved before a new release is published.
+Any errors that are reported here should be solved before a new release is published.

 ## Publishing a new release
 The following steps are undertaken to publish a new release.